Marlborough Street Training College

 Marlborough Street Training College was a teacher training college in Marlborough Street, Dublin, Ireland.
 It was established in 1837 by the Commissioners of National Education, for the training of male national school teacher, in 1844 female teachers began to be trained in Marlborough Street.
+Margaret Berry who was a leading headteacher in Australia was trained here in 1851.
 It was a non-denominational institution however it was predominantly presbyterian since the Church of Ireland had Kildare Place, and the Catholic Church had its own colleges.